Under Review: No

 - name and contact information of the intended pharmacy.

-- A regulated member who transmits a prescription for a drug requiring a Triplicate Prescription Program (TPP) form must include the pharmacy’s copy of the TPP form in the transmission clearly identifying:
+- A regulated member who transmits a prescription for a drug requiring a Tracked Prescription Program (TPP) form must include the pharmacy’s copy of the TPP form in the transmission clearly identifying:

 - the unique triplicate number;

 - the regulated member’s TPP registration number; and

 - the patient’s name, date of birth and personal health number.